Instruct one person to position their arms by the side of their body, arms bent at 90 degrees at the elbow pointing forward and palms facing up.

-Owing to the physical (and sometimes, emotional) nature of this exercise, there are abundant opportunities to explore the development of social and interpersonal skills.
+Owing to the physical (and sometimes, emotional) nature of this exercise, there are abundant opportunities to explore the development of emotional literacy.
 In advance and/or at the conclusion of Big Ups invite your group to reflect on the following:

 What were your initial thoughts when you were first paired up with a partner?

 In what ways did you communicate your needs at any time, if any?

 Did you observe any social cues from your partner that modified your behaviour?

 How many of these social signals did you explicitly acknowledge?
 Why?

 Fingertip Big Ups: To permit even greater highs, invite partners to connect their hands (rather than forearms) together firmly.
 This will suit those who have good upper body strength.